 United States District Judge at Northern District of California

-Judge Beth Labson Freeman serves on the United States District Court for the Northern District of California, presiding over a wide range of cases including patent litigation.
+Judge Beth Labson Freeman serves on the United States District Court for the Northern District of California.
+She has presided over numerous civil and criminal cases, including complex patent litigation, and is known for her thorough and fair judicial approach.

 Brett Johnson